nodefortytwo/famelab/sites/all/modules/twitter/README.txt

   in the Twitter account getting related to the user account so next time Twitter sign in will work.
 * An existing user with an already configured Twitter account can log in automatically by clicking on the Sign in with Twitter button.

-An step by step guide can be found at http://drupal.org/node/649714